HOW TO MAINTAIN YOUR BUTTERFLY KNIFE

 - Edge: that's the sharp part you want to keep your fingers away from.
 Many balis also have a "swedge" on the spine of the blade, which is ground to give the appearance of a sharpened edge.
 Don't worry, it's purely decorative.
 Another feature on some balis (not this one) is a "kicker," or small protrusion, at the base of the blade, which prevents the bite handle from clashing with the blade and damaging it while you're showing off your skills.

-- Pivot pins: there are many different types of pivoting mechanisms, but they all are the basic connection point between the tang of the blade and the handles.
+- Pivots: there are many different types of pivoting mechanisms, but they all are the basic connection point between the tang of the blade and the handles.
 Like hinges between your door and its frame.
 Maintaining your pivots ensures that your bali's action is silky smooth.

-- Tang pin: remember when your mom would come sit between you and your highschool flame to ensure you two lovebirds didn't have too much...contact?
+- Tang pin: many knives feature a pin on the tang of the blade, between the handles.
+Remember when your mom would come sit between you and your highschool flame to ensure you two lovebirds didn't have too much...contact?
 That's what a tang pin does for the handles.
+In the image above, the knife instead has zen pins integrated into the handles, which serve the same purpose but don't visually clutter up the blade.

 - Bite handle: if you get your fingers between this handle and the blade, you will bleed.